MAXIM #1: An organization’s culture begins and ends with its values.

 Any right value will help create the right culture.
 But remember, a right value always (1) increases production and (2) creates better morale and happiness.
 If it doesn’t then it’s a wrong value and should be discarded.

-The path to a genius organization is wide open for you.
+The path to a Genius Culture in your organization is wide open for you.
 Are you ready to walk it?

-Then find out what it takes to be a genius.
+Then download our e-Book and find out what it takes to have a Genius Culture today.